 Several Networks have award programs to highlight people and or programs that advance the mission of the Network.
 These awards provide an opportunity for the winners to become part of the Network community and for their work to be noticed by colleagues.

-E. Paul Torrance Creativity Award – awards people or organizations who have expanded knowledge of or opportunities for creativity, especially among gifted children.
-Members of the Creativity Network select nominees and winners.
+The E. Paul Torrance Creativity Award is presented to people or organizations who have expanded knowledge of or opportunities for creativity, especially among gifted children.

-Curriculum Award – the Curriculum Studies Network recognizes high-quality curriculum with appropriate challenge for gifted students.
+The Curriculum Studies Network recognizes high-quality curriculum with appropriate challenge for gifted students with the Curriculum Award.

-Global Awareness Annemarie Roeper Award – recognizes an individual and group that continues the work of Annemarie Roeper.
+The Global Awareness Annemarie Roeper Award recognizes an individual and group that continues the work of Annemarie Roeper.

-Professional Development Award – The Professional Development Network provides an opportunity for outstanding professional development on gifted education at any level – Prek-12 and higher education.
+Professional Development Award provides an opportunity for outstanding professional development on gifted education at any level – Prek-12 and higher education.

-Special Populations Network's Gifted AND_____ Award --recognizes 2 -3 individuals who have contributed to the mission of Special Populations, advanced recognition of the talents and abilities of special populations, and has had an impact among gifted children from special populations.
+The Network's Gifted AND_____ Award recognizes 2 -3 individuals who have contributed to the mission of Special Populations, advanced the recognition of the talents and abilities of special populations, and have had an impact among gifted children from special populations.